pasha121/deckhouse/modules/099-ceph-csi/docs/EXAMPLES.md

 ---
-title: "The ceph-csi module: usage"
+title: "The ceph-csi module: examples"
 ---

 ## An example of the `CephCSIDriver` configuration